moinakg/pcompress/README.md

 allocator.
 Due to the the way it rounds up an allocation request to the nearest slab the built-in allocator can allocate extra unused memory.
 In addition you may want to use a different allocator in your environment.

+The variable PCOMPRESS_INDEX_MEM can be set to limit memory used by the Global Deduplication Index.
+The number specified is in multiples of a megabyte.

+The variable PCOMPRESS_CACHE_DIR can point to a directory where some temporary files relating to the Global Deduplication process can be stored.
+This for example can be a directory on a Solid State Drive to speed up Global Deduplication.
+The space used in this directory is proportional to the size of the dataset being processed and is slightly more than 8KB for every 1MB of data.

 Examples
 ========